AmandaEMK/project-two/README.md

 ## Testing

-- CSS and HTML comes back error free when run through [W3C Markup Validation Service](https://validator.w3.org/)
+CSS and HTML comes back error free when run through [W3C Markup Validation Service](https://validator.w3.org/)

 Since the project is pretty straight forward and there isn't much to test in Jasmine anyway, I opted against it and went with manual testing.

+### User story testing

-- "As a user, I want to see the latest stats for various countries around the world"
+**"As a user, I want to see the latest stats for various countries around the world"**

 1. World map:
     1. Zoom in on the map and hover a country
     2. Make sure data appears in the pop-up
     3. Click a country and ensure that the chart displaying the right data appears next to it

-- "As a user, I want to find the latest news on COVID-19 in the UK while avoiding fake news"
+**"As a user, I want to find the latest news on COVID-19 in the UK while avoiding fake news"**

 1. News section:
     1. Go to the News section by clicking the "News" link in navigation bar